phoenixframework/phoenix/guides/testing/testing_contexts.md

 end
 ```

 And that's it.
-As our business domain grows, we have well defined places to test our contexts and schemas.
+As our business domain grows, we have well-defined places to test our contexts and schemas.